Samuel Harris '15, Soraya Attia '15 and Addison Bennett '16

 The Katherine Scranton Rozendaal Citizenship Award

-- “Awarded to senior students in recognition of their outstanding citizenship in the Skidmore community and who have lived and learned respectably by the Skidmore Honor Code.”
+- “Awarded to senior in recognition of their outstanding citizenship in the Skidmore community and who has lived and learned respectably by the Skidmore Honor Code.”

 - To be eligible for this award a nominee must meet the following criteria:

 - Be a full-time member of the current Senior Class.

 - Has remained in good academic standing during his/her Skidmore tenure.

 - Has maintained an excellent social conduct record during his/her Skidmore tenure

 - Has compiled a distinguished record of co-curricular involvement during his/her Skidmore tenure.

 - Has demonstrated exemplary leadership in contributing to the quality of Skidmore life.

 The Sara Bennett '92 Memorial Prize for Leadership in Student Journalism